JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 They then are at risk of missing crucial context contained in those surrounding areas.

 As an extreme example, I once came across a section of a project where a moderately complex set of code logic had [convergently evolved](https://en.wikipedia.org/wiki/Convergent_evolution) in almost identical lines of code across several functions.
-That violation of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) wouldn't be so bad on its own -- expect the functions were directly calling each other, making all but one of the sets redundant!
+That violation of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) wouldn't be so bad on its own -- except the functions were directly calling each other, making all but one of the sets redundant!

 When asked why they hadn't moved or reused existing code, each developer who'd contributed to the duplication indicated they hadn't looked deeper into the call stack.
 Each had treated other areas _within the same section of the codebase_ as a black box.